 For example, a person with stomach pain or bleeding may have a test called an upper endoscopy to look for an ulcer.
 In this test, the doctor looks at the stomach lining through a flexible lighted tube.
-During this test, the doctor may notice a small bump in the stomach wall that turns out to be a carcinoid tumor.
+During this test, the doctor might notice a small bump in the stomach wall that turns out to be a carcinoid tumor.

-Sometimes during colorectal cancer screening, a routine sigmoidoscopy or colonoscopy (looking at the large bowel through a flexible lighted tube) will incidentally find a small carcinoid tumor.
+Sometimes during colorectal cancer screening, a routine sigmoidoscopy, or colonoscopy (looking at the large bowel through a flexible lighted tube) will incidentally find a small carcinoid tumor.